OpenMDAO/POEMs/POEM_108.md

 because the check for the required field happens too early.
 A workaround for that is to default the value to None and explicitly check for a non-None value at some later point.

+- The current implementation of serialization does not preserve the specific values of input or output variables.
+It only provides a way to save certain parts of the model state, for example, the model hierarchy, system options, connections, promotions, and design variables and constraints.

 Here's an example of what the replacement for ExplicitComponent options looks like: